ajwills72/critical-thinking/docs/EvaluatingExperimentsInteractNotes.md

 ### Blind testing

 There's a relatively straight forward answer to experimenter-effect problems in data analysis --- blind testing.
-When analyzing data, make sure you do not know which group is which.
-This is easy to achieve --- get someone else to replace the meaningful labels in your data set with meaningless ones, and ask them to withold the mapping from you until the analysis is complete.
+When analysing data, make sure you do not know which group is which.
+This is easy to achieve --- get someone else to replace the meaningful labels in your data set with meaningless ones, and ask them to withhold the mapping from you until the analysis is complete.

 The central concept here is called ``blind testing''.
 Single-blind testing refers to experiments where the participant does not know which condition they